ClappFormOrg/ClappFormOrg.github.io/README.md

 Name | Value
 ---|---
-fields	| Object (Where the key is the new name for the array item and the value is the complete array column)
+fields	| Object (The key is the new name for the array item and the value is the complete array column)

 #### Example: